seifertd/tournament3/README.md

 1. Run your first possibilities report as soon as your machine can handle it: `./pool -d mypool poss` and pass around the results via email, slack, discord or whatever.
+1. When the final four teams are determined, run the Final Four report to show all top 4 standings and payouts (if configured) for each of the remaining possibilities: `./pool -d mypool ffour`

 Scorers
 -------